 Summary

 This lesson is intended to support life science standards found in biology.
-The lesson is not intended to cover the standards completely, but rather to supplement them and raise awareness of ethical issues and racism in science and medicine.
+The lesson is not intended to cover the standards completely but to supplement them and raise awareness of ethical issues and racism in science and medicine.

 Essential Question(s)